khanarif61853/Ecommerce-with-graphql/README.md

 Welcome to our project!
 This is a Ecommerce-with-graphQl App made by react-native-expo and graphQl.We can see that how we use graphQl query with apollo/client and with react-native-expo how we create react-native-expo.

 # Installation
-1.We have to create react-native-expo app with this command (npx expo start) 2.We have to install npm of graphQl and apollo/client
+1.We have to create react-native-expo app with this command (npx expo start).
+And we have to install npm of graphQl and apollo/client

 # Description